 A complete list of conference presentations is provided in my CV.

-I have taught two courses as primary instructor at McGill University and have seven years of teaching experience, including experience with remote delivery.
+I have taught four courses of my own design at Saint Mary's University, the University of Ottawa and McGill University, and have eight years of teaching experience, including experience with remote delivery.
 I have also completed the 'Graduate Option in Teaching Philosophy' offered by the McGill Philosophy department.

 PHIL 349: Environmental Philosophy

 Upper level introductory course on the field of environmental philosophy.
 Topics include philosophical conceptions of nature; environmental aesthetics; environmental ethical frameworks; applied issues in environmental ethics; climate change; philosophy of climate science; climate policy; and social aspects of the climate in politics.

 McGill University (2019)